ritthai/skule-github-instructions/index.md

 3) Be a Casual Developer
 -------------------------

-The key difference between a casual developer and project developer is that a project developer access to the production server.
 As a casual developer, you can dive right in and make fixes... but a project developer will have to check them before they get accepted.

 ### 3.a) Fork the Repo